na-na-hi/renget/archive/tmd2character_Angus.md

 ![TheBirbIsSlightlyDeterminedIdkLol](https://media.discordapp.net/attachments/663876575757860914/1157600065007931412/Portrait.png?ex=65193292&is=6517e112&hm=ba1df1168f428375fb27a7f4dd1180bb54d550c57c8fe39be0e03da4e35dfda0&=)

 ###Angus ♂
-I've awoken in this unfamiliar world, but not as a human but as a... bird!?
-Not just that, I no longer have hands; I've shrunk down and can't remember who I am!

-"'Tis not good at all..."
-I break out in a cold sweat.

 This must be a dream; I pinch and try to wake up, but to no avail.
 "Tis for real, it seems," I muttered.
 · | ->· ->
 ---- | ----